Interpersonal Psychotherapy for Depressed Adolescents (IPT-A)

 Location/Institution: Columbia University College of Physicians and Surgeons; New York State Psychiatric Institute

-The purpose of the study was to examine aspects of depressed adolescents’ perceived interpersonal functioning as moderators of response to treatment among adolescents treated with Interpersonal Psychotherapy for Depressed Adolescents (IPT-A).
+The study used a subset of the same sample as Mufson et al. (2004).
+The purpose of the study was to examine aspects of depressed adolescents perceived interpersonal functioning as moderators of response to treatment among adolescents treated with Interpersonal Psychotherapy for Depressed Adolescents (IPT-A).
 Participants were randomly assigned to receive IPT-A or treatment as usual (TAU) delivered by school-based mental health clinicians.
 Measures utilized include the Schedule for Affective Disorders and Schizophrenia for School-Age Children (K-SADS), the Hamilton Rating Scale for Depression (HRSD), the Conflict Behavior Questionnaire (CBQ-20), and the Social Adjustment Scale – Self-Report (SAS-SR).
 Results indicate that adolescents treated with IPT-A showed greater and more rapid reductions in depression symptoms, as compared with participants treated with TAU.
-Results showed that the benefits of IPT-A over TAU were particularly strong for the adolescents who reported high baseline levels of conflict with their mothers and social dysfunction with friends.
+The benefits of IPT-A over TAU were particularly strong for the adolescents who reported high baseline levels of conflict with their mothers and social dysfunction with friends.
 Limitations include the small sample size and questionable generalizability of a sample primarily consisting of low-income Hispanic females, as well as the lack of follow-up data.

 Length of controlled postintervention follow-up: None.